AMaynes/Elevator-Project/README.md

 ## Notes/TODO
 - In the debugging stage.
 - Doors need to open upon an Elevator turning on.
 Should only close when it has a request to service.
+Elevators start open though and on floor 1.
 - Needs to play sounds.
+(I think this is done now?)
 - Needs to react to call button presses properly.
+(I think this is done now?)
+- Need to fix elevators continuously going up when fire alarm is pressed.
 - NUMEROUS OTHER ISSUES
 - Acceptable commands for the MUXs:
 ```